EasternPA/mastodon-install/CF-Tunnel.md

 locate the docker-compose.yml representing the stack you are currently building in /var/snap/docker/common/var-lib-docker/volumes/<x>/_data/compose/<y>

-where '<x>' is a very long hex string representing the docker volume and '<y>' is a small number representing which stack you are managing with portainer.
+where `<x>` is a very long hex string representing the docker volume and `<y>` is a small number representing which stack you are managing with portainer.

 `cd` into the folder with the new stack's `docker-compose.yml`

-`cat ~/Downloads/docker-compose.yml >> docker-compose.yml`
+`cat ~/Downloads/mastodon/docker-compose.yml >> docker-compose.yml`

 Note: be sure to use the double chevron `>>` to append the new yaml content to the end of the existing file